DIRECTOR’S DESK CHRISTINA R. GHALY, MD DIRECTOR

 The Occupational Therapy (OT) profession dates back to 1917.
 Los Angeles County hired its first Occupational Therapist in 1926 to help “inmates” living at the County Poor Farm be productive despite whatever circumstances they faced.learn more

-Hospital Week will be celebrated throughout DHS.
+Hospital Week will be celebrated throughout Health Services.
 See below for the planned activities at the hospitals and plan to participate.learn more

 Congratulations to Erica Flores Uribe, M.D., M.P.H. for being honored with a Los Angeles Healthcare Award.
 Congratulations to the Office of Diversion and Reentry’s Medical Director Dr. Kristen Ochoa as the first recipient of the Judge Stephen S. Goss Memorial Award.
 Congratulations to the MAMA’s Neighborhood team whose success in reducing preterm birth rates for Black birthing people have been published in the May 2021 issue of NEJM Catalyst Innovations in Care Delivery.learn more